Perfect Pairings & Recipes for

 Strength of Association Between Flavours

-Our analysis reveals a strong connection between cinnamon and maple flavours.
-Since cinnamon has a distinct cinnamonic flavour, try pairing it with the maple flavours of maple syrup.
+Our analysis reveals a strong connection between cinnamon and honey flavours.
+Since cinnamon has a distinct cinnamonic flavour, try pairing it with the honeyed flavours of honey.

-The recipes below provide inspiration for pairing cinnamon with maple syrup.
+The recipes below provide inspiration for pairing cinnamon with honey.

 • Harmonious Flavours Of Cinnamon

-Just as our analysis highlighted that cinnamon and maple flavour notes are harmonious, we can identify the full profile of flavours that harmonise with each of the notes present in cinnamon.
-For instance, the clove-like flavours of cinnamon are strongly associated with burnt and porky accents.
+Just as our analysis showed that cinnamon and honeyed flavour notes are often associated, we can identify the full profile of flavours that harmonise with each of the notes present in cinnamon.
+For instance, the clove-like notes of cinnamon are strongly associated with hay and pear-like notes.

-The accents associated with the various notes of cinnamon can be seen highlighted in the pink bars below.
+The accents complementary to the various notes of cinnamon can be seen highlighted in the pink bars below.

 Flavour Profile Of Cinnamon And Its Complementary Flavour Notes